Last updated: 6/16/21

 The most commonly reported side effects of the Johnson & Johnson’s Janssen COVID-19 Vaccine were pain at the injection site, headache, fatigue, muscle aches and nausea.
 Most of these side effects occurred within one to two days following vaccination and were mild to moderate in severity and lasted one to two days.
-This FDA fact sheet on the Janssen COVID-19 Vaccine (PDF) has more information.
+This FDA fact sheet (updated 4/23/21) on the Johnson & Johnson Janssen COVID-19 Vaccine (PDF) has more information.

-If I'm vaccinated, do I still need to wear a facial covering and practice mitigation behaviors?
+If I'm fully vaccinated, do I still need to wear a facial covering and practice mitigation behaviors on campus?

 If I have been fully vaccinated, do I still need to quarantine if I'm exposed to the coronavirus or identified as a close contact of someone with COVID-19?

 The CDC reports that when you've been fully vaccinated (received your final vaccine dose at least two weeks ago), you do not have to quarantine if you have been identified as a close contact of a COVID-19 probable or positive individual.